dou4cc/xxwiki/Installation-Instructions-for-Google-Chrome-(English).md

 1. Complete the wizard, accepting all default options

 At this point, Chrome is now fully functional, with the exception of video streaming.
-The next step is to create our own proxy server provided by Google APIs
+The next step is to create our own proxy server(s) provided by Google APIs.
+Each server provides 1GB of traffic each day, so set up the appropriate amount of servers based on your estimate of usage.

 # Step Three: Deploy a new Google API Server
 1. Go to https://console.developers.google.com/